ChicagoPark/DSA/README.md

 ## [12] Binary Search Tree
 > * `using Linked List`
 >
 > `Important advice`: when check the tree is empty or not, do not check `rootNode.data is None` do check `rootNode is None`.
-Except for the `insertion` Otherwise it generates the error.
+Except for the `insertion`.
+Otherwise it generates the error.
 >
 > `[What is a Binary Search Tree]`
 > * (1) In the left subtree the value of a node is less than or equal to its parent node's value.